lamastories/lamastories.github.io/index.md

-Stories for children created by: Shubham Bajpai and Janet Susan Osorio Lopez
+Stories for children created by Janet Susan Osorio Lopez and Shubham Bajpai